Flatfoot (film): Production

-Steno stated that "For better or worse, Flatfoot was a crime flick, and I think that hadn't I directed Execution Squad, producers wouldn't have allowed me to do it."
+Steno stated, "For better or worse, Flatfoot was a crime flick, and I think that hadn't I directed Execution Squad, producers wouldn't have allowed me to do it."

 Flatfoot was shot at Elios Film and Incir - De Paolis in Rome and on location in Naples.

 Release

 Flatfoot was released theatrically in Italy on 25 October 1973 where it was distributed by Titanus.
 The film grossed a total of 2.972 billion Italian lira on its release making Flatfoot the first and most commercially successful attempt at mixing the crime genre with comedy.